The Suma buying group was set up as part of Transition Chester’s activities for a variety of reasons:

 To provide an ongoing and sustainable source of income to Transition Chester whilst meeting needs of group members.

-Support Local Traders!
+We support Local Traders!

 They are able to supply many of the same items in smaller quantities, but on a retail basis.